Babe in the Woods: An innocent or naive person, especially one in a difficult or dangerous environment

 Aaron Kulinski, who was one of Doug’s very good friends and had met Nikki several times, basically led the pack to the Sardine Can.

-When the girls were on the dancing floor, he basically was on purse surveillance duty.
+When the girls were on the dance floor, he basically was on purse surveillance duty.
 He was the epitome of a good guy.

 According to him, Nikki was dancing, drinking and enjoying herself, but was getting more and more upset about Doug being a no show.